 By paying for wedding expenses like gifts, outfits, and hotel costs on a credit card that has rewards for every dollar spent, you can cash in those points for airline miles and travel to your destination for free, or close to it.
 Wondering which credit cards give you the best travel rewards?
 Well, that’s something we’ve covered extensively here at Brad’s Deals:

 - The Best Credit Card Signup Bonuses

 - How I Took a $20,000 Luxury Vacation for (Nearly!)
 Free

 One of my favorite parts of going to a wedding (you know, apart from witnessing a celebration of love and drinking for free) is the pre-wedding shopping trip.
-I love dressing up, and any excuse to buy a new outfit, but I know it's not practical to buy a brand-new dress for all three of my upcoming weddings.
+I love dressing up and any excuse to buy a new outfit, but I know it’s not practical to buy a brand-new dress for all of the upcoming weddings I’m attending.

-While I may be able to cover the bulk of my plane tickets with credit card rewards points, I probably won't be so lucky when it comes to hotel and resort fees.
-Luckily, whatever I lack in money I more than make up for in cross-country friendships, so whenever I can, I'm planning on staying with local friends and family or sharing a hotel room or Airbnb with multiple people.
+While you may be able to cover the bulk of your plane tickets with credit card rewards points, you may not be so lucky when it comes to hotel and resort fees.
+To offset the costs, consider staying with local friends and family or sharing a hotel room or Airbnb with multiple people.